Dorian Finney-Smith NBA Playoffs Player Props: Nets vs. 76ers

-The Brooklyn Nets, Dorian Finney-Smith included, take the court versus the Philadelphia 76ers at 7:30 PM ET on Monday in the 2023 NBA Playoffs.
+Dorian Finney-Smith and the rest of the Brooklyn Nets hit the court versus the Philadelphia 76ers in the NBA Playoffs on Thursday, at 7:30 PM ET.

-If you'd like to make predictions on Finney-Smith's performance, we break down his available prop bets, using stats and trends, below.
+Let's look at Finney-Smith's prop bets, and some stats and trends to help you find good wagers.

 Dorian Finney-Smith Prop Bets vs. the 76ers